 Controlled change helps reduce re-validation overhead.

-We work with system teams building diagnostic and review stations across imaging modalities—supporting both integration and long-term field deployment.
+We work with teams building diagnostic and review workstation programs across imaging workflows, from primary reading stations to image review and reporting environments.

 Primary diagnostic stations where grayscale stability and side-by-side matching are essential for fast, confident interpretation.